I write music about communication.

 Vignette for Three Instruments of Compromise (Trio for Viola, Bassoon, and Horn)

-The most interesting orchestral idioms also happen to be the most idiosyncratic.
-The viola, bassoon, and horn, as precarious as they are awkward, have long been neglected from common practice solo repertoire.
-Their bizarre timbres considered unfavorable compared to their acoustically perfect brethren.
+As a composer, I find the most interesting orchestral idioms also to be the most idiosyncratic.
+The viola, bassoon, and horn, as precariously designed as they are awkward to play, have long been neglected from common practice solo repertoire.
+Their bizarre timbres have been traditionally deemed unfavorable compared to their acoustically perfect brethren--the violin, clarinet, and trumpet.
 "Vignette for Three Instruments of Compromise" is a piece that attempts to celebrate their disjointedness as a symbol of character.
 Their distinct idioms brought together under a framework of a unified work.

-Written for Ben Roidl-Ward (bassoon), Rachel Halvorson (viola) and Bailey Meyers (horn), at Oberlin Conservatory.
+Written for Ben Roidl-Ward (bassoon), Rachel Halvorson (viola) and Bailey Meyers (horn), for performance at Oberlin Conservatory.

 DATA ECHO ZERO (FOR 8-CHANNEL ELECTRONICS AND MIDI-CONTROLLED LIGHTBULBS)